TangWPI/book_ml_python/README.md

 If you use this code in your research or projects, please cite:

 ```
-Tang, W. (2025).
+Tang, B. (2025).
 Information Theory for Machine Learning: From Theory to Python Practice.
-[Publisher TBD]
 ```

 ## Contact